-Scott is the Director of the Office of Sustainability and Associate Director for the Department of Environmental Safety.
+Scott is the Director of the Office of Sustainability and Associate Director for the Department of Environmental Safety, Sustainability & Risk.
 He has been with the university since 1997 where his primary focus involves the development of the campus sustainability program and environmental management.
 Prior to joining the university, Scott served as an Associate with Dames and Moore, an international environmental and engineering consulting firm.
 He has also served as an EHS Manager for Honeywell, Inc. and as a RCRA inspector and Superfund investigator for the Minnesota Pollution Control Agency.
 Scott holds a Master`s degree in Environmental Health from the University of Minnesota and is a Certified Hazardous Materials Manager.
 He is also a LEED Accredited Professional.

 Senior Project Manager

 Sally facilitates progress toward campus sustainability goals through public reporting and policy analysis.
 She tracks and publishes sustainability metrics, supports implementation of the climate action plan, and advises campus stakeholders on carbon reduction strategies and sustainability rating systems.
 She has consulted for a diverse array of organizations on sustainable development topics, including universities, environmental NGOs, for-profit companies, and international development agencies.
 Sally earned an interdisciplinary master’s degree in Natural Resource Planning with a concentration in Environment, Society & Public Affairs from the Rubenstein School of Environment & Natural Resources at the University of Vermont.
 She completed Bachelor’s degrees in both Biology and Environmental Studies at Dartmouth College.
 Prior to her career as a sustainability professional, she taught chemistry, biology and environmental science for high school, and led service-learning experiences for middle school, high school and college students.
 She enjoys outdoor adventures, art, Pilates, and gourmet chocolate.